 Mission Statement

-The Mission of the BES Counseling program is to provide a comprehensive, developmental and preventative program for all students.
-In collaboration with parents, school and community stakeholders, school counselors support all students to become academically and socially prepared to make a meaningful contribution in society.
+The mission of the BES School Counseling Program is to provide a comprehensive, developmental, and preventative program that supports the academic, personal/social, and career growth of all students.
+In collaboration with families, school staff, and community stakeholders, school counselors empower students to develop the skills and mindsets necessary to succeed academically, build healthy relationships, and make meaningful contributions to society.

 Hello!
 My name is Kyle Strittholt.
 This is my fourth year as the full-time counselor at Bright Elementary.
 I am overjoyed at the opportunity to serve our students and look forward to another incredible school year.
 Together, Mrs. Lobenstein and I will make every effort to ensure that your child receives as much support as possible.